gurjeetsinghvirdee/gurjeetsinghvirdee/README.md

   </tr>
   <tr>
     <td>Ishika Goyal</td>
-    <td>Gurjeet Singh Virdee is inspiring , good mentor,  adviser and understanding friend.
-He continuously helping me in learning the open source contribution.
-I truly appreciate everything he have done for me so far and hope to continue learning from him.</td>
+    <td>Gurjeet Singh Virdee is an inspiring, good mentor,  adviser, and understanding friend.
+He continuously helped me in learning the open-source contribution.
+I truly appreciate everything he has done for me so far and hope to continue learning from him.</td>
   </tr>
   <tr>
     <td>Utkarsh Saxena</td>